SCHOOL OF NASHVILLE BALLET Leadership & FACULTY

 Ms. Kastelnik has been a professional performer for more than 11 years.
 She received early training with Pennsylvania Youth Ballet and Kathleen Magyar before pursuing a Bachelor's Degree from Point Park University's Conservatory of Performing Arts.
 She studied and performed with Laura Alonso's Centro Pro Danza in Havana, Cuba in 1996 and after completing her B.A. in 1999, Ms. Kastelnik danced with Nashville Ballet for 10 years.
 She has performed in various notable works by George Balanchine, Frederick Ashton, James Canfield, Stephen Mills and Salvatore Aiello, as well as in world premieres by Paul Vasterling, Julia Adam and Heather Maloy.
 She has been featured in many classical soloist roles in Swan Lake, Giselle, and The Sleeping Beauty.
 Ms. Kastelnik has also performed with Terpsicorps Theatre of Dance in Asheville, NC and is a founding company member of Nashville in Motion.
 Previous teaching experience includes Middle Tennessee State University, Franklin School of Performing Arts, and Classic Steps School of Children's Ballet in Clarksville, TN.
 Ms. Kastelnik is also a frequent guest master teacher at Pennsylvania Youth Ballet.
 A certified Pilates instructor, Ms. Kastelnik is passionate about helping clients feel strong and heal their injuries, and incorporates this practice into her ballet teaching.

-A Nashville native, Mr. Ujima first studied dance at Nashville School of the Arts (1995-1996) and Nashville Ballet (1996-1999).
-He continued his training at New World School of the Arts (1999-2001) in Miami, FL and went on to dance in Nashville Ballet’s Second Company (2002-2003) before enjoying a successful career in contemporary dance with Cleo Parker Robinson Dance Ensemble (2003-2007) and Dayton Contemporary Dance Company (2008-2014) under his stage name, Hershel Deondre Horner III.
-Mr. Ujima has performed works by choreographers such as Alvin Ailey, Donald McKayle, Milton Myers, Matt Maddox, Susanna Linke, Jose Limon, and Christopher Huggins.
+Shabaz Ujima first studied dance at Nashville School of the Arts (1995-1996) and Nashville Ballet (1996-1999).
+He continued his training at New World School of the Arts (1999-2001) in Miami, Fla. and went on to dance in Nashville Ballet’s Second Company (2002-2003) before enjoying a successful career in contemporary dance with Cleo Parker Robinson Dance Ensemble (2003-2007) and Dayton Contemporary Dance Company (2008-2014) under his stage name, Hershel Deondre Horner III.
+Mr. Ujima has performed works by choreographers such as Alvin Ailey, Donald McKayle, Milton Myers, Matt Maddox, Susanna Linke, Jose Limon and Christopher Huggins.
+Upon his professional dance retirement in 2014, Mr. Ujima returned to Nashville Ballet.
+He is currently a full-time faculty member in modern and contemporary dance at School of Nashville Ballet.
+Mr. Ujima is also a teaching artist for Nashville Ballet’s Community Engagement Program, which introduces the art of dance to 40,000 community members each year through visits to schools, libraries and more.
+Outside of his work at Nashville Ballet, he teaches mindfulness and yoga to local youth and in the Davidson County Juvenile Detention Center.

 Jennifer Adam Bailey